 Both companies have updated websites with ferry schedule times and ticket information, including widgets to reserve tickets and pay for them online.
 Ultramar’s website here and Winjet’s website is here.

-As recommended in our own FAQ page and our related post about big money-saving moves to consider if you’re coming here on vacation (hint: flying to Cancun and taking the ferry is one of them), it is always best to be on the safe side and also double-check the exact ferry times on each company’s respective Facebook pages.
-So to confirm your planned times, please click through to check at:
+As recommended in our own FAQ page and our related post about big money-saving moves to consider if you’re coming here on vacation (hint: flying to Cancun and taking the ferry is one of them), it is always best to be on the safe side and also double-check the exact ferry times on each Cozumel ferry company’s respective Facebook page.

 These companies both have good websites (links provided, above), but during the pandemic, the travel restrictions and other informative updates were changing pretty rapidly, so their social media channels became the best way to check for the most up-to-date details.
-That remains true.
+That remains true, but as you can see, the current websites (Jan.2023) have the alternating dates schedule clearly on the homepages.

 The ferry schedules are pretty regular, offering crossings on the hour, going both ways from Cozumel to and from Playa.
 Until travel restrictions fully cease, it is always best to double-check departure times just before you plan to use the ferry services.
 That said: